FlyingGyroscope/IntroTo3DPrinting/README.md

 This guide was written for students learning to use a 3D printer in a classroom setting.
 The focus is on using a 3D printer, and it assumes you have a working printer with good slicer profiles.
 It does not cover managing and troubleshooting the printer itself.

-I tried to avoid favoring any single company so that this guide can apply broadly to all modern FFF printers.
-I did create several examples and screenshots with PrusaSlicer because that is the slicer I am most familiar with.
-However, the underlying concepts and workflow apply to other slicing software.
+I tried to make this a general guide that applies to a broad range of modern FFF printers.
+I highlighted PrusaSlicer in several examples because I know it well, but the underlying concepts and workflow apply to any slicing software.

 # *Slides*

 I made a lot of slides and grouped them into three class sessions.
-However, I often use a small subset of slides to fit the presentation into an hour.
+However, I often use a small subset of slides in order to fit the presentation into an hour.
 - *Part 1:*  How the printing process works, limitations, advantages, and dimensional accuracy.
 This is the largest section and contains most of the core material.
-Allow an hour to cover everything, and add more time for questions and discussion.
+Allow an hour to present the material, and add more time for questions and discussion.
 - *Part 2:*  Real-world examples, design considerations, and critical thinking exercises that encourage readers to apply what they have learned.
-Allow 45 minutes to cover everything.
-Since part 2 is about thinking and discussing you should plan for extra time.
+Allow 45 minutes to present the material, but it is important to add extra time to discuss questions and answers.
+(That is the whole point of Part 2.)
 - *Part 3:*  A few Physics lessons that use 3D printers as a teaching tool.
 Allow 30 minutes to cover everything, and add more time if you have physical demos.

 Download the slides in the [Slides folder](Slides).
 I published PDF files, but they do not support embedded videos or animated gifs.
 Click on the hyperlinks to view animations and get the full experience.